 As regards the incommunicado detention regime, the CPT acknowledges that its scope has been limited by legislative amendments in 2015 and notes positively that incommunicado detention was not ordered in 2015 or 2016.
 However, the Committee considers that given the intrinsic potential for ill-treatment of criminal suspects under such a regime, it should be removed altogether from the statute book.

 In their response, the Spanish authorities address the cases of alleged ill-treatment and state that measures are being taken to improve conditions of detention in police stations.
-As regards the incommunicado detention regime, the authorities restate that it is necessary to retain such a measure in the context of the fight against terrorism (See also the response in Spanish).
+As regards the incommunicado detention regime, the authorities restate that it is necessary to retain such a measure in the context of the fight against terrorism.